 The wrapping cloth can be reused or can be part of the gift too.
 You can use a Furoshiki cloth or any suitable scarf, tablecloth or used fabric.
 This idea is from the RecycleNow website.

-In Singapore, paper is the most common type of waste and about 1.26 million tonnes of paper waste was generated in 2008.
+In Singapore, paper is one of the most common type of waste and about 1.26 million tonnes of paper waste was generated in 2013.
 We need to eliminate the excessive use of paper and try to reduce paper waste where possible.

-Cutting down on our use of paper will lead to a smaller environmental impact during paper production such as less energy and water consumption, less pollution, and less destruction of old forests and their biodiversity.
+Cutting down on our use of paper will lead to a smaller environmental impact from paper production, such as less energy and water consumption, less pollution, and less destruction of forests and their biodiversity.

 There are many ways to reduce the use of paper in the office and at home.
 Here’s a few examples: